I beg to move,

 That this House has considered grandchildren’s access right to their grandparents.

 It is a pleasure to serve under your chairmanship, Sir Christopher, and I am grateful for the opportunity to introduce this debate.
 Since announcing that this debate was happening, I have been inundated with emails, letters and calls from grandparents and grandchildren from across the country expressing their support, and many colleagues from across the House have told me that they have been dealing with cases on this issue for many years.
-I extend a special thank you to Dame Esther Rantzen and Jane and Marc Jackson from the Bristol Grandparents Support Group, who first brought the issue to my attention.
+I extend a special thank you to Dame Esther Rantzen and to Jane and Marc Jackson from the Bristol Grandparents Support Group, who first brought the issue to my attention.
 I thank the Minister, as we have had several conversations about this issue over the past few months.

-It is not the first time that this issue has been debated in the House of Commons.
+This is not the first time that this issue has been debated in the House of Commons.
 A similar debate took place about a year ago.
 Unfortunately, because of purdah rules close to the election, the then Minister was unable to give the full response that I think he expected to give.
 A Green Paper was mentioned.
 I hope that the new Minister—the Under-Secretary of State for Justice, my hon. and learned Friend the Member for South East Cambridgeshire (Lucy Frazer)—will be able to give a fuller response today.
 We will ensure she has time.

 As I said in a question to the Prime Minister late last year, divorce and family breakdown can take an emotional toll on all involved, but the family dynamic that is all too often overlooked is that between grandparents and their grandchildren.
 When access to grandchildren is blocked, some grandparents call it a kind of living bereavement.
 Unlike some other countries, grandparents in the UK have no automatic rights to see their grandchildren, and vice versa.
 I count myself lucky that I had a very good relationship with my grandparents when I was growing up—I went on holidays with them and saw them virtually every weekend—but I am well aware that not every family is fortunate enough to have that family dynamic.